What promotional mix can be adopted by IKEA Furniture LTD to increase its customer base in India

 Sign up to view the full document!

-MODELS AND BUSINESS TOOLS A business model or tool describes the reasons on how an entity formulates, delivers, and captures value.
 This description can only be related to social, cultural, and economic contexts.
 EVALUATIONS OF IKEA’S MARKETING STRATEGIES PESTLE ANALYSIS 5PESTLE is an acronym for Political, Economic, Social and Technological.
 This analysis is used to assess these four external factors in relation to your business situation.
 Basically, a PESTLE analysis helps you determine how these factors will affect the performance and activities of your business in the long-term.
 It is often used in collaboration with other analytical business tools like the SWOT analysisand Porter’s Five Forces to give a clear understanding of a situation and related internal and external factors (Baker 32).
+PESTLE ANALYSIS FOR IKEA POLITICAL FACTORS 6The decision of IKEA to enter the Indian market and invest crores gives a positive signal to the other investors who have turned hesitant in view of the UPA government's policy drift on foreign direct investment.

 Sign up to view the full document!